cornell-colab/SGFDH-2020/W7. Linked Data + Network Analysis/W7 Game Plan.md

 ### Network Analysis Resources

-Weingart, S. *Networks Demystified: 1-9* A series of blog posts.
+Weingart, S. (2011-2015). *Networks Demystified: 1-9* A series of blog posts.
-These posts are great because they are written specifically for humanists.
-Much of the network anaylysis literature is aimed at physicists, sociologists, and researchers with a very quantitative approach generally.
-If you're interested in using network analysis in your own work and need some theoretical grounding, I highly recommend starting here.
+These posts are a great place to start because they are written specifically for humanists.
+Much of the network anaylysis literature is aimed at physicists, quantitative sociologists, and other researchers with (a) a strong mathematical background, and, most importantly, (b) datasets that are very different from most humanists' datasets (i.e. with less uncertainty and less subjectivity).
+If you're interested in using network analysis in your own work and are looking for some theoretical grounding, I highly recommend starting here:
 [Networks Demystified 1: An Introduction](https://scottbot.net/lets-talk-about-networks/)
 [Networks Demystified 2: Degree](https://scottbot.net/networks-demystified-2-degree/)
 [Networks Demystified 3: The Power Law Rant](https://scottbot.net/networks-demystified-3-the-power-law-rant/)